-&lt;sup>++ The "Danites" are not the tribe of Dan which had already been taken into captivity.
-This NASB translates the word as "Vedan."
+"The "Danites" are not the tribe of Dan which had already been taken into captivity.
+The NASB translates the word as "Vedan."
 The best conjecture is that it should be associated with the city of Aden on the Persian Gulf.

-&lt;sup>§ "Greeks" is the translation of "Javan" (cf. v.
+§"Greeks" is the translation of "Javan" (cf. v.
 13), but the Javan in verse 19 must be different from that of verse 13.
 "Javan" could be referring to a tribe by that name in Yemen, or "Uzal" could refer to the city of Izalla in the Anatolian foothills of Asia Minor.